Moseslwanda2018/road-accident-data-modeling-powerbi/README.md

 ## Dashboard Features
 -	KPI cards summarizing overall accident impact
--	Clustered bar chart comparing collisions, injuries, and deaths by county
+-	Clustered bar chart comparing collisions, injuries, and death by county
 -	Combo chart showing monthly injuries alongside fatality rate trends
 -	Vehicle-type analysis highlighting differences in fatality risk
--	DAX-based metrics for dynamic calculations like total collisions, injuries, deaths, and death rate
+-	DAX-based metrics for dynamic calculations like total collisions, injuries, death, and death rate

 ## Y-Axis Choice
 Collision, injury and death counts are displayed on a primary Y-Axis starting at zero to preserve magnitude, while death rate (%) is plotted on a secondary axis with a focused range to make meaningful risk differences visible without distorting comparisons.”